 Well on our way now with Kauwau Island in the distance.
 At this stage the we were still close reaching in a westerly wind.

 One of the smaller yachts has some fun surfing on our wake as we pass.

 Off the small harbour of Leigh and Omaha beach.
 On the horizon just to the left of yacht ahead of us is Bream Head and the entrance to Whangarei Harbour.

 The Auckland yacht 'Anarchy' keeps pace with us off Leigh.

 An emergency knife is kept taped to the boom vang on Lion NZ - just in case.

 Game Changer! - The wind changed suddenly to the North and we caught up briefly with Steinlager 2.
-To windward of Steinlager 2 is Bream Head and to the left of this headland the entrance to Whangarei Harbour.
+To windward of Steinlager 2 is Bream Head and to the right of this headland the entrance to Whangarei Harbour.
 This headland marks about the halfway point in the race up to Russell in the Bay of Islands.
 Part of the fleet continued directly to windward passing close to Bream Head, the rest headed out to sea.

 To the left of Steinlarger is 'Sail Rock' a prominent and unlit rock right in the middle of Bream Bay.
 To the right is 'The Hen' (Taranga) Island.
 Steinlager 2 is heading out to sea on a very long tack that has her passing the Hen and Chicken Islands to seaward.
 We followed suit.

 The wind veered to the North and began to strengthen.
 Here we are romping along at about 12 knots.